Latest news

 Back by popular demand, the silhouettes arrive on Sunday 12 April, with the full installation in place from Saturday 25 April to Saturday 19 September 2026

-The return of this unique installation has been made possible thanks to generous sponsorship from the Normandy Memorial Trust’s partners: Airbus UK, BAE Systems, Smurfit Westrock and Gold Beach Tourism Office.
+The return of this unique installation has been made possible thanks to generous sponsorship from the Normandy Memorial Trust’s partners: Airbus UK, BAE Systems, Smurfit Westrock, The Normandy Region and Gold Beach Tourism Office.
 The work involved in preparing and installing the silhouettes is carried out by a committed and ever-growing team of Standing with Giants volunteers.

 Four artic lorries accompanied by a Harley-Davidson crew will depart from Waddesdon Manor, Buckinghamshire, on the afternoon of 10 April.
-Sailing from Portsmouth to Caen the same night, and the French Harley-Davidson Crew will join us all and we we be assisted to The British Normandy Memorial. the installation will take place from 12 to 24 April, with assistance from British and French volunteer groups.
+Sailing from Portsmouth to Caen the same night.
+If you would like to join in the ride please register here https://www.trybooking.com/uk/GAXW.
+The French Harley-Davidson, Caen Chapter Crew will join us, and will assist us to The British Normandy Memorial. the installation will take place from 12 to 24 April, with assistance from British and French volunteer groups.

 New!

-“On behalf of the Normandy Memorial Trust, we are profoundly grateful to our sponsors — Airbus UK, BAE Systems, Smurfit Westrock and Gold Beach Tourism Office — for making it possible for the Standing with Giants installation to return to the British Normandy Memorial this April.
+“On behalf of the Normandy Memorial Trust, we are profoundly grateful to our sponsors — Airbus UK, BAE Systems, Smurfit Westrock, The Normandy Region and Gold Beach Tourism Office — for making it possible for the Standing with Giants installation to return to the British Normandy Memorial this April.

 This visually powerful and deeply moving display brings home, in the most immediate way, the scale of sacrifice made on D-Day, and reminds us not only of those who fell, but of the lasting effect on the families, friends and communities they left behind.